MaxMaeder/DriveBackupV2/README.md

 Maybe your hard drive died.
 Maybe you used a web hosting service that terminated without warning.
 Maybe you just accidentally deleted it.

-DriveBackup is a plugin that aims to provide an extra layer of security to your data.
+DriveBackupV2 is a plugin that aims to provide an extra layer of security to your data.

 ## What does it do?
 - Creates and uploads backups to Google Drive, OneDrive, or a remote FTP server